- Accidente de Auto

 - Does your attorney have extensive experience in successfully handling hundreds of TSGLI Claims?

 - How long has the law firm, that you are considering to handle your important legal matters, been in business?

 I would like to thank Mr William Muhr and his professional staff especially Ms. Marizza Plaza-Lopez and Ms. Linda King for their assistance and support in filling my TSGLI claim.
 I was injured in a combat helicopter crash in Iraq.
 After submitting my claim 3 times myself and another time contacting my congressmen to no avail, I hired William Muhr LLP.
 They promptly took on my case and achieved positive results in minimal time.
-I am extremely grateful for them, as they were able to achieve favorable results nor I or my congressmen could.
+I am extremely grateful for them, as they were able to achieve favorable results that neither I nor my congressmen were able to achieve.
 Wounded warriors should not have to fight to receive benefits they earned shedding blood for our wonderful nation.
-But if they do, it’s nice to know the great people at William Murh are there to help!
-Thank guys! -PC
+But if they do, it’s nice to know the great people at William Muhr, LLP are there to help!
+Thank you guys! -PC

-William Muhr, Esq. has 22 years of prior military service and retired from military as a certified military judge.
-William Muhr has also been actively practicing law in good standing since 1985 and has experience in settling and litigating hundreds of millions of dollars of claims in last 27 consecutive years.
+William Muhr, Esq. has 24 years of prior military service and retired honorably from military service as a certified military judge.
+William Muhr has also been actively practicing law in good standing continuously since 1985 and has experience in settling and litigating hundreds of millions of dollars of claims in last 28 consecutive years.

 William Muhr, Attorneys & Counselors At Law, LLP is the leading law firm in the United States that brought a Class Action lawsuit on behalf of service members in the 10th Federal Circuit.